Transforming Data

 Questions

-- How can we clean and standardize ArtistBio values in OpenRefine?
+- How can we clean and standardize the ArtistBio values in OpenRefine?

 - What is the difference between finding issues (facets) and fixing them (transformations & clustering)?